 Prerequisite: PE 4.7.
 Course Advisories: SCC minimum English and math standards.
 The student will be exposed to second derivative skills and will expand technical development for artistic growth.
 Emphasis is on style and the aspects of interpretation of movement needed for development of the classical dancer.
 Skills exams and written exams are given to evaluate student achievement leading to studio recital or performance.
 Text required.
 Repeatable 3 times.
-Two or three hours activity.
+NOTE: Combined enrollments in PE 4.7 & 4.8 may not exceed 4.
+One hour lecture, one or two hours activity.